agilepro/software-craftsmanship/docs/Error Handling/Message Quality/numbered-error-messages.md

 This is at some level so obvious it is hardly worth saying, but if a user make a bad request, it is because they did not know it was a bad request.
 Nobody makes a bad request on purpose.

-A bad request is one that the system can’t handle.
-It was designed to handle a lot of things, but somethings just can’t be handled.
+A bad request is one that the system can't handle.
+It was designed to handle a lot of things, but somethings just can't be handled.
 Like a date structured “1111-22-33”.
-Since it can’t handle it, it needs to give up processing.
+Since it can't handle it, it needs to give up processing.
 But what it returns can make a big difference in how successful a user is at getting what they want.

 When a user makes a bad request, there is something wrong with the request that the user does not know.
 Then why not tell them?
 Consider this to be a kind of “just in time documentation”.
-The user should have known that the request was bad, but they didn’t.
+The user should have known that the request was bad, but they didn't.
 If the error message can explain what is wrong, they might learn, and not do it again.
 Or better, they might solve the problem without help.

 ## The Good Error Message